-irst of all, I want to take this opportunity to thank former Air Force secretary Mike Wynne and Gen Buzz Moseley for their many contributions to our Air Force.
-Among these contributions are the establishment of the Air Force Research Institute, the Strategic Studies Quarterly and ASPJ Africa & Francophonie.
+First of all, I want to take the opportunity that writing this editorial presents to thank former Air Force secretary Mike Wynne and Gen Buzz Moseley for their many contributions to our Air Force.
+Among these contributions are the establishment of the Air Force Research Institute and the Strategic Studies Quarterly.
 We will do our best to live up to their great expectations.